AntonioDiaz/terraform/README.md

       id = "sg-03787de81847a4a35"
     }
     ```
-3. Import resources, this will create a terraform with the resources:
+3. Import resources, this will create the terraform code with the resources:
     `terraform plan -generate-config-out=my_sg.tf`

     Terraform generate content:
     ```hcl
     # __generated__ by Terraform from "sg-03787de81847a4a35"
     resource "aws_security_group" "my-security-group" {